-You probably thought that as soon as you leave high school, you would never have to deal with bullies again.
+You probably thought that leaving secondary school meant that you would never have to deal with bullies again.
 Well, as great as that sounds, this is unfortunately not the case.
-If you have ever experienced bullying at work, you can tell that people who bully others, probably were bullies in school and never outgrew this behaviour.
+If you have experienced bullying at work, you can tell that people who bully others, probably were bullies in school and never outgrew this behaviour.

-According to a UK study, 29% of people have been victims of workplace bullying, whereby an additional 30% have actually witnessed bullying at work.
+Research shows that 29% of people have been victims of workplace bullying.
+Whereby an additional 30% have actually witnessed bullying at work.

 Whether it’s concerning a project or a work outing, you always seem to be the last person to find out about an important update.
 You’re intentionally being excluded from meetings or people intentionally withhold information or important details from you so that you underperform or miss important deadlines.

 Workplace bullies (whether it’s your manager or a colleague) intentionally disregard your opinions or ignore your feelings.
-Some go as far as telling others not to socialise or interact with you, which might lead you to feel quite isolated, even in the midst of a group of people.
+Some go as far as telling others not to socialise or interact with you, which might lead you to feel excluded and isolated.

 When you’re publicly harassed or constantly yelled at by an individual at work, this is a sign of bullying.
 The keyword here is constantly.
 Sometimes you might be working together with someone who is under a lot of pressure themselves.
 And due to this pressure, they might end up yelling (or raising their voice) at you, out of frustration – Let’s be honest, we all do it sometimes.